Onto-Med/top-deployment/docs/index.md

 4. Use Docker Compose to startup the TOP Framework services

         docker compose up -d

+All data will be stored in the Docker volume `top-data` (see declaration at the end of [docker-compose.yml](docker-compose.yml)).
+Feel free to update this volume configuration (e.g., make it external or provide an absolute path on the host).

 ## About the project
 The TOP Framework is currently under heavy development.
 Do not use it in a production environment!